How do the index and comparisons work?

 The CoLI attempts to be a measure of how expensive (or cheap) life in a city is.
 It gets recalculated every day, and puts every city in relation with each other by assigning them a CoLI value.

-To calculate each cities' CoLI value, we start by assigning a value of 100 to a central reference city (that happens to be Prague).
-Once the reference point has been stablished, the CoLI value of every other city in the database is calculated by comparing their CoL to the CoL in Prague.
+To calculate each cities' CoLI value, we start by assigning a value of 100 to a central reference city (Prague, Czech Republic).
+Once the reference point has been established, the CoLI value of every other city in the database is calculated by comparing their CoL to the CoL in Prague.

 - It is not among the most expensive cities, neither among the cheapest.